dstroot/blog-next/data/_posts/2021-11-18-individuals-matter.md

 ### Job Complexity Matters

 If I have a job that only requires picking up rocks and placing them in a bucket, one could argue that “anyone could do it”, which is generally true.
 However even with unskilled labor there are considerable differences in output.
 How strong am I?
 How much stamina do I have?
-Do I have good eyesight to see rocks from far away?
-Do I pick up “good” rocks?
 Even in this absurd example individual performance matters.

 As we progress from “lifts rocks” to “performs brain surgery” the capability, knowledge, and skill of the specific individual matters more and more.
-None of us would choose a doctor by random selection using the mental model that they are “all the same”.
+Hopefully none of us would choose a doctor by random selection using the mental model that they are “all the same”.
 My mental model is 50% of doctors graduated at the bottom half of their class.

 Technology jobs have progressed much like medicine – as technology has become more and more complex, jobs have become increasingly specialized.
 Increasing specialization, coupled with business knowledge tends to make individuals highly specialized (and really matter to your company).

 The more complexity there is in your business, and the more unique your business is, the more individuals matter.

-### The Type of Work Matters Too
+### The Type of Work Matters

 Motivation is a big one.
 Some tasks (or projects) just don't motivate me at all, and they turn into an awful slog.
 Others are enthralling and I have a hard time logging out at the end of the day.
-I think there's easily a 5x difference in my own personal performance between those.
+I think there's easily a 3x difference in my own personal performance between those.
 Could be more.
 What is your productivity difference when you work on something you are excited about and believe in vs. something you think is a waste of your time?

 In addition to motivation is skills alignment – this leads to the concept of the “10x” engineer – the rock star who is ten times as productive as the average engineer.
 Whether you believe in this idea or not, we probably can agree that some people are significantly more productive - and hiring for that trait is nearly impossible.

 Why?
-Because they are only productive _after_ they learn your systems, technology, business practices.
+Because they are only productive _after_ they learn your systems, technology, and business practices.
 In other words, _no one comes in the door as a 10x engineer_.
 On the other hand, you can develop people into 10x engineers.
-This suggests that taking steps to _retain_ highly effective engineers (and highly effective teams) by not ignoring the evidence that they are not fungible is what is most important.
+This suggests that taking steps to _retain_ highly effective engineers (by not ignoring the evidence that they are not fungible) is what is most important.

 The other factor is engineers are usually only “10x” in narrow, specialized technology areas that they know well.
 If you move them to another team, using different technology and supporting a different business process they quickly revert to being average (at least until they come up to speed again, which may or may not happen).
 In other words, if we asked Lebron James to play soccer (play with his feet and not his hands) he might be far below average – and remain there.